mayankk2308/mkdatadetector/README.md

 * `data` = equivalent `Date` object, specifying source date relative to the current date/time on the device

 The output format will be uniform for other types of data features as well, with the `data` field returning objects of the appropriate type in each case.

+### Limitations

+According to Apple's documentation on `NSDataDetector`, the class can currently match dates, addresses, links, phone numbers and transit information, and not other present properties such as grammar and spelling.
+They have, therefore, been excluded from this framework as well.

+Additionally, `NSDataDetector`, while having the facility of extracting airline information from natural language text, does not extract the names of airlines, and only retrieves the flight number data.
+We are investigating this at the moment.